jhamer90811/MINERvA_NOvA_network_analysis/README.md

 [Simple Attribute Datasets](https://www.dropbox.com/sh/mirz9pw0tlp87cq/AADoMgpPyabxeKr_9QRNlgk5a?dl=0)
 --------------------------

-The datasets in this directory are perhaps confusingly named.
-Here is a brief guide to deciphering the conventions used.

 * Suffixes _all, _corr, _min_max_normalized, _pca, and _std_normalized utilize
 networks of any accuracy, and only the 10 regressors found in the analysis scripts which were uncorrelated to one another.